Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 is_empty <- function(stack) UseMethod("is_empty")
 ```

-What `UseMethod` does here is tying the functions in the the S3 object oriented programming system.
-When it is called, it will look for a concrete implementation of a function and call it with the parameters the generic function was called with.
+What `UseMethod` does here is dispatching to different concrete implementations of functions in the S3 object-oriented programming system.
+When it is called, it will look for an implementation of a function and call it with the parameters the generic function was called with.
 We will see how this lookup works shortly.

-When defining generic functions you can specify “default” functions as well.
+When defining generic functions, you can specify “default” functions as well.
 These are called when `UseMethod` cannot find a concrete implementation.
-These are mostly useful when it is possible to actually have some default behaviour that works in most cases, so not all concrete classes need to implement them, but it is a good idea to always implement them, even if all they do is inform you that an actual implementation wasn’t found.
+These are mostly useful when it is possible actually to have some default behaviour that works in most cases, so not all concrete classes need to implement them, but it is a good idea always to implement them, even if all they do is inform you that an actual implementation wasn’t found.

 ```{r}
 top.default <- function(stack) .NotYetImplemented()